You are here

 Road to the Ivy League: US Immersion Program, a two-week, intensive opportunity for outstanding high school students who want to pursue admission to US colleges and universities and seek the skills and knowledge necessary to excel during their 4-year studies.

-Mary Wadsworth Darby, Chief Representative of CKGSB (Americas), and Punam Anand Keller, Associate Dean for Innovation and Growth and the Charles Henry Jones Third Century Professor of Management at Tuck School of Business at Dartmouth, will discuss the current educational landscape at top colleges and universities in the US.
+Mary Wadsworth Darby, Chief Representative of CKGSB (Americas), and Nariah Broadus, Director of Innovation and Growth at Tuck School of Business at Dartmouth, will discuss the current educational landscape at top colleges and universities in the US.
 Then, they will share the details of and answer questions regarding Road to the Ivy League, scheduled for July 23 - August 6, 2017.

 This unique program offers rigorous coursework in business analytics, economics, finance, accounting, and marketing with world-leading faculty from Cheung Kong Graduate School of Business and Tuck School of Business at Dartmouth, a member of the Ivy League, combined with transformative out-of-classroom experiences and career development to hone students’ leadership potential within the U.S. educational model.
 Students will get a deep dive into campus life as an undergraduate at a liberal arts Ivy League institution on a rural college campus in New Hampshire before traveling to New York City where they’ll be exposed to an urban campus amongst a rich array of professional and cultural experiences.